-I've made it a lot over the years.
+I've made pork tenderloin a lot over the years.
 It's a great protein for us, lean and low in calories, and usually quite tender.
 The flavor is on the milder side, but that's totally fine as I have a secret weapon in building huge flavor with a nice level of zing.

+It's my pork tenderloin marinade, and I think you're going to love it.
 This recipe is different from my Pork Chop Marinade, which is equally delicious, but this particular marinade has been perfected specifically for pork tenderloin the way I like it.

 It has just the right amount of zesty flavor, and it's really easy to customize to your own personal tastes.
 Ideal for any way you want to cook your tenderloin, whether you're grilling it, baking it, roasting it, cooking it on the stove top or in a slow cooker, or even chopping it up for something like a pork stir fry.